-• Imports data to the database.

-If a database is specified, data is imported to the database.
-For parallel import, the password for connecting to the database is required.
-During data import, the generated columns are automatically updated and saved as ordinary columns.
+- Imports data to the database. - If a database is specified, data is imported to the database.
+For parallel import, the password for connecting to the database is required. - Imports data to an archive file. - If the -l parameter is specified, an archive file containing a brief summary of the data is generated.